 Today, when I think about the ‘Spaces’ we have been blessed with, they have to be dedicated to community transformation which leads to ‘Freedom’.

 Here is the good news.
-I believe at the heart of every Church is a desire to see people come to Christ.
+I believe at the heart of every Church is a desire to see people experience Jesus.
 We have spent our lives trying to figure out how to connect to those outside the Church.
 This is the beautiful part of giving your space away and serving.
 When you give your space to your community, your community comes to you.